Ch00k/mullvad-compass/README.md

 Find Mullvad VPN servers with the lowest latency at your current geographic location.

+> [!NOTE]
-A rewrite of [mullvad-closest](https://github.com/Ch00k/mullvad-closest), offering more features, faster performance, and a single binary distribution with no runtime dependencies.
+> This is a rewrite of [mullvad-closest](https://github.com/Ch00k/mullvad-closest), offering more features, better
+> performance, and a single binary distribution with no runtime dependencies.

+## Motivation

+Mullvad VPN has a large number of servers worldwide.
+If you are in a country where Mullvad VPN servers are present, you are in luck - simply select the country and Mullvad VPN app will usually pick the best server for you.
+However, it is not as straightforward if you are in a country without Mullvad servers.
+When in Bosnia and Herzegovina, do you connect to servers in Croatia, Serbia, or Hungary?
+When in Iceland, do you connect to servers in Norway, UK, or Canada?
+**mullvad-compass** helps you answer these questions by finding the best Mullvad VPN servers at your current location.

 ## Features

 - Finds the single best or multiple closest Mullvad VPN servers
 - Filters by distance threshold and anti-censorship protocol
 - Measures actual latency via ICMP ping
-- Supports IPv4 and IPv6 addresses
+- Supports IPv4 and IPv6
-- Executes concurrent pings
+- Achieves subsecond performance thanks to concurrent pings
 - Shows your current location based on Mullvad's API
-- Platform support: Linux, macOS, and Windows
+- Supports Linux, macOS, and Windows

 ## Installation